What is a Wrongful Death Lawsuit?

-Wrongful death lawsuits are filed against an individual or entity that has causes someone’s death negligently or through intentional wrongdoing.
+Wrongful death lawsuit are filed against an individual or entity that has causes someone’s death negligently or through intentional wrongdoing.
 Wrongful death actions allow the estate of the decedent to file a lawsuit against the defendant (the party whose negligence or wrongdoing caused the death).
 A wrongful death causes not only emotional trauma for families that have lost loved ones, but also significant financial strain.
 Grieving families are often faced with raising money to bury their loved one or dealing with medical and hospital bills incurred prior to the decedent’s death.

 They may also be looking at loss of household income as a result of their loved one’s death.
 Wrongful death lawsuits allow survivors of the decedent to seek and obtain compensation for these types of losses.
 The experienced Philadelphia wrongful death attorneys at KaplunMarx PLLC have a track record of successful outcomes with wrongful death lawsuits.
 Call us today to find out how we can help you.